-- NOTE: To connect a USB Type-C DisplayPort (DP) device to your computer, you need a USB Type-C cable, purchased separately. - Connect one end of the USB Type-C cable to the USB SuperSpeed port and DisplayPort connector on the computer.
+- NOTE: To connect a USB Type-C DisplayPort (DP) device to your computer, you need a USB Type-C cable, purchased separately. - Connect one end of the USB Type-C cable to the USB Type-C power connector port with HP Sleep and Charge and DisplayPort output on the computer.

-- Connect the other end of the cable to the external DisplayPort device. - 3.
-Press the Windows key + p to cycle through one of four display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.
+- 2. Connect the other end of the cable to the external DisplayPort device. - 3.
+Press f1 or the Windows key + p to cycle through one of four display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.

-Each time you press the Windows key + p, the display state changes.
+Each time you press the f1 or Windows key + p, the display state changes.